Hultan/chessImager/readme.md

 ## Configuration

-ChessImager uses a configuration JSON file to define the size of the board and colors etc. You can either use the embedded default.json or you can create your own configuration file.
+**ChessImager** uses a configuration JSON file to define the size of the board and colors etc. You can either use the embedded default.json or you can create your own configuration file.
 If you want to use your own configuration file, you will need to use the function `chessImager.NewImagerFromPath(path)`.
+See `examples/other.go` for an example of how to do this.

 ### Configuration - colors

 All colors in the settings file can be specified in one of four different ways, since the hashtag and the alfa values are optional:

 | Pattern   | Example string |
 |-----------|----------------|